A: Jakarta EE is the future for cloud-native, light-weight, and traditional enterprise Java applications

 Q: When will there be a Jakarta EE [ 9 | 1.0 | 2019.MM.DD ] release that will include enhanced support for microservices architectures and cloud-native application development?

 A: The current focus is to on board all of the projects, and get to the first release which is branded as Jakarta EE 8.
-Stay tuned for announcements later this year.
+Stay tuned for announcements, as this is one of the key priorities going forward.

 Q: Will Jakarta EE support the creation and management of microservices as a top priority for most enterprise modernization efforts?